Receive Frame events in your webhook endpoint

 Frame generates event data to inform you of activities within your account.

 When an event occurs, Frame creates a new Event object.
 A single API request may trigger the creation of multiple events.
-For instance, if you create a new subscription for a customer, you will receive both customer.subscription.created and payment_intent.succeeded events.
+For instance, if you create a new subscription for a customer, you will receive both customer.subscription.created and charge_intent.succeeded events.

 By registering webhook endpoints in your Frame account, you enable Frame to automatically send Event objects via POST requests to the registered webhook endpoint hosted by your application.
 Once your webhook endpoint receives an Event, your app can perform backend actions.
-For example, you might call your shipping provider's API to schedule a shipment after receiving a payment_intent.succeeded event.
+For example, you might call your shipping provider's API to schedule a shipment after receiving a charge_intent.succeeded event.

 Example event payload